 When it Comes to NFTs, The Good Times Might Be Ending Soon

-The recent obsession so many people have with NFTs could be coming to an abrupt end, something that'll put a smile on any skeptic out there.
+The recent obsession so many people have with NFTs could end abruptly, which put a smile on any skeptic out there.
 Many so-called "NFT nay-sayers" have warned that this lucrative bubble would eventually burst.

-The truth is, they aren't wrong.
+The truth is, they are right.
 The numbers don't lie.

 According to the NFT market tracker, NonFungible, prices for these digital assets are now well below $2,000.
-Compared to January of 2022, the market saw prices above $6,800.
+Compared to January 2022, the market saw prices above $6,800.
 The total daily sales were worth a whopping $160 million.
-Recently that number is down to $26 million per day.
+Recently that number has been down to $26 million per day.